 With lipedema, there is great concern of damage to the lymphatics.
 Dr. Wright has developed a technique to identify markers of the lymphatic system and take care to avoid injuring them during the tumescent liposuction procedure on patients with lipedema.
 The tumescent liposuction technique allows for relatively quick recovery times and is an outpatient procedure.

 Individual results may vary

 Thanks to the tumescent technique, many lipedema patients can experience lessening – and even reversal – of symptoms.
-Studies has shown the improvement in symptoms and swelling is long term and likely lifelong.
+Studies have shown that symptoms have long-lasting improvement post-surgery, including slowing the progression of lipedema.
 Tumescent liposuction permanently removes fat through a safe outpatient procedure.
 Some results are immediate, however, recovery time is a bit longer for patients with lipedema.
 Because the fat is gone, liposuction with special precautions to spare lymphatic damage can significantly improve mobility issues, especially around the inner thigh and knees.

-Find Out If Tumescent Lipo is Right for You
+Find Out if Tumescent or WAL Lipo Is Right for You

-In the past few years, awareness of lipedema has been spreading.
-This disease is often misunderstood or misdiagnosed, as many doctors and patients have yet to fully understand lipedema.
-If you have the symptoms associated with lipedema, you should find a cosmetic surgeon who has lots of experience treating the disorder with liposuction to see if a specific lymph sparing tumescent technique could help alleviate your pain and more.
-Every patient with lipedema doesn’t need to have liposuction.
+In recent years, awareness of lipedema has started to grow.
+This disease is often misunderstood or misdiagnosed, as many doctors and patients have yet to fully understand it.
+If you have the symptoms associated with lipedema, you should find a cosmetic surgeon who has vast experience and knowledge of treating the disorder with liposuction.
 Even though tumescent liposuction is a generally safe outpatient procedure, all surgery has some risk, so each individual needs to consult with a surgeon who has specialized knowledge of the lymphatic system to determine the best course of treatment.